gh640/mcp-servers/command-mcp/README.md

 - `stdout`: Captured standard output.
 - `stderr`: Captured standard error.

-### Help tool
+### Help resource

-The MCP server additionally exposes a `<command>-help` tool.
-Invoking it executes the command passed via `--command-help` and returns the captured output and exit status.
-Use this tool to quickly surface usage information inside MCP clients.
+The MCP server additionally exposes a `<command>-help` resource available at `command-mcp-help://<command>`.
+Fetching this resource runs the command configured via `--command-help` and returns its standard output, making it easy to surface usage documentation inside MCP clients.

-The tool returns:
+The resource returns:

-- `exit_code`: Process exit status.
-- `stdout`: Captured standard output.
+- `stdout`: Captured standard output from the help command.
-- `stderr`: Captured standard error.

 ## Tips for Testing